AnalystSeyi/Amazing-Superstore-Analysis/README.md

 <br><br>
 ## Visualization, Trends, Patterns & Insight.

- For Live Visualiztion click here <kbd>[Live-Visualization](https://app.powerbi.com/view?r=eyJrIjoiMzczYjA0YzItYTgzZi00MTk0LTk4ZTYtN2U4MDdjYzk2ZjQ3IiwidCI6IjU0OGU5MDRlLTY2MDEtNGQ0My1iZmY3LTYzZGRlZTRjOWVlNiJ9 )</kbd>
+ For Live Visualization click here <kbd>[Live-Visualization](https://app.powerbi.com/view?r=eyJrIjoiMzczYjA0YzItYTgzZi00MTk0LTk4ZTYtN2U4MDdjYzk2ZjQ3IiwidCI6IjU0OGU5MDRlLTY2MDEtNGQ0My1iZmY3LTYzZGRlZTRjOWVlNiJ9 )</kbd>
 <br><br>
 **Home Page**

 ![](Home.png)

-The visaul above is an Home page which made it easy for navigating between different pages of this report.
+The visual above is an Home page which made it easy for navigating between different pages of this report.
 The following pages below can be interacted with on the Home Page.

    1. Sales Dashboard (SD) : This shows the day to day operation of the Company